+Field trips are a privilege, students who have not completed assigned work, received behavioral referrals, or have been suspended from school may lose their privilege of attending field trips.
 Field trips are funded through the hard work and dedication of our PTA and the generosity of the City of La Verne's Prop "C" Program.
 Students are provided with an off campus educational experience relating to the curriculum being taught.
 Children are required to ride on the bus both to and from all field trips and may not be signed out.
 Selection of chaperones is under the discretion of the teacher and Principal.